 It commonly used in Indian recipes, tofu scrambles, chickpea omelets, plant based cheese recipes, it adds a savory sulfur flavor.
 It adds an extra depth to savory recipes- perfect for curries, stews, and savory dishes.
 Be mindful that is is powerful, a little goes a long way.
 Too much can easily overpower and ruin the best recipe.
 Since sulfaur is similar to an egg flavor you’ll want to be mindful to not use it in place of sea salt.
 Rather a pinch can add a meaty element of depth.
 Use just the right amount and you’ll ground your savory dish into a meaty masterpiece.

-I also love Black Truffle Salt for this recipe- however that is a specialty item you would need to buy from a gourmet cooking store or order online.
-It is not necessary but it is a great ingredient to have on hand.
+Black Truffle Salt is also great in this recipe.
+However, that is a specialty item you would need to buy from a gourmet cooking store or order online.
+It is not necessary, but it is a great ingredient to have on hand.
 Black truffle salt has this earthy savory flavor that pops with black pepper.
 White truffle salt on the other hand has a wine like earthy flavor, like a earthy white wine.
 I would save the white truffle salt or oil for a savory dish that needs a little lift.
 Not in this dish.
 Stick with black truffle salt or oil if you have it.

 Ways to Serve it